 The 32nd Station Hospital was staging in Naples when the V-J Day occurred.
 As a result, the unit’s planned transfer to the Pacific Theatre was cancelled and the unit was slated for return to the United States.
 Colonel Smith’s final report on September 19, 1945 stated that the 32nd Station Hospital’s departure from Italy was “imminent.”

 I don’t have a lot of details about the end of the unit.
 An October 8, 1945 Associated Press article printed in several newspapers announced the 32nd’s arrival in Boston aboard the S.S.
 John Clarke.
-From there, the majority of the 32nd Station Hospital personnel were mustered out of service and scattered to the winds across the country.
+The unit was inactivated on October 9, 1945.
+The majority of the 32nd Station Hospital personnel were mustered out of service and scattered to the winds across the country.
 A handful of officers and nurses either stayed in the army or rejoined later.